aoijs/documentation/README.md

 Aoi.JS is a package with simplified and ready-to-use functions for Discord Bot Developers to develop their own Discord Bots.

-Aiming to be the easiest package to learn
+- We are aiming to be the easiest package to learn.
- It's swift and flexible using functions.
+- It's powerful with easy-to-use functions.

-Open Source for the Community ❤️
+- Open source to the community.

 ### Installation